cratekube/cratekube.github.io/index.md

 ## Features

 Empower your development with out-of-the-box integrations, features, and technologies that will take your team to the next level.
-[Learn More](./features.md)
+[Learn More about powerful features](./features.md)

 ## Pricing